leonltl/ThumbnailApp/README.md

 ### DetailViewController
--  The controller class that is attached to Detail View Controller Scene in Storyboard It is to display a video after selecting a thumbnail and control the logic of different matching video to the caption of the thumbnail.
+-  The controller class that is attached to Detail View Controller Scene in Storyboard It is to display a youtube video after selecting a thumbnail and control the logic of different matching video to the caption of the thumbnail and able to like or dislike the video.
+This controller also able to add comments or delete comments.

+### EnlargeImageViewController
+-  The controller class that is attached to Enlarge Image View Controller Scene in Storyboard It is to display the image in a full screen mode